Pest management licence activities for high-risk and sensitive places

 Bird pests

-Pest birds has been introduced as a new pest management activity under the MPA and applies only to the use of chemical products for treating birds.
+Pest birds has been introduced as a pest management activity under the MPA and applies only to the use of chemical products for treating birds.
 PMTs do not need to hold the pest bird activity for physical control of birds such as spikes or netting.

-* Departmental Standard – Competency requirements for licensed technicians undertaking pest management activities with pesticides and fumigants – version 1 (PDF 326 kB).
+Read the Departmental Standard – Competency requirements for licensed technicians undertaking pest management activities with pesticides and fumigants – version 1 (PDF 326 kB).